 Another threat to the validity of the long-run results is that there could be something other than the discriminatory policies that affected all immigrants negatively in Philadelphia.
 To examine whether this is the case, I estimate the long-run specification for German and non-German individuals.
 At the time of the institutional discrimination, Germans were another large immigrant group, although they did not face the same negative sentiment that Irish immigrants faced.
 German immigration would not peak in the United states until around 1900, and anti-German sentiment would not peak until World War I. Therefore, doing the long-run analysis using Germans is a reasonable falsification test for the main results.
-The long-run results in Table A5 show largely no significant effects on labor market outcomes for the first generation, and weakly positive effects for the second generation.
+The long-run results in Table A5 show no significant effect on labor market outcomes for both the first and second generation.
 While German individuals are more likely to move, it appears that German individuals who move do not see improved outcomes in Table A7, contrasting with the positive gains that Irish movers see.
 I also estimate the long run analysis for all non-Irish immigrants in Table A6, and find similar null effects for the first generation and marginally positive effects for the second generation.
 However, non-Irish immigrants who move do not see gains from moving in Table A8.
 These results indicate that the institutional discrimination was targeted toward Irish individuals and my estimates represent the causal effect of institutional discrimination.